 - 1. The package is installed.
 This will warn about missing cross-references and duplicate aliases in help files. - 2.
 The file names are checked to be valid across file systems and supported operating system platforms. - 3.
 The files and directories are checked for sufficient permissions (Unix-alikes only). - 4.
-The files are checked for binary executables, using a suitable version of file if available.
+The files are checked for binary executables, using a suitable version of file if available56.
 (There may be rare false positives.) - 5.
 The DESCRIPTION file is checked for completeness, and some of its entries for correctness.
 Unless installation tests are skipped, checking is aborted if the package dependencies cannot be resolved at run time.
-(You may need to set R\LIBS in the environment if dependent ock is that the package name is not that packages are in a separate library tree.)
+(You may need to set R_LIBS in the environment if dependent packages are in a separate library tree.)
 One check is that the package name is not that of a standard package, nor one of the defunct standard packages ('ctest', 'eda', 'lqs', 'mle', 'modreg', 'mva', 'nls', 'stepfun' and 'ts').
-Another check is that all packages mentioned in library or requires or from which the NAMESPACE file imports or are called via :: or ::: are listed (in 'Depends', 'Imports', 'Suggests'): this is not an exhaustive check of the actual imports.
+Another check is that all packages mentioned in library or requires or from which the NAMESPACE file imports or are called via :: or ::: are listed (in 'Depends', 'Imports', 'Suggests'): this is not an exhaustive check of the actual imports. - 6.
+Available index information (in particular, for demos and vignettes) is checked for completeness. - 7.
+The package subdirectories are checked for suitable file names and for not being empty.
+The checks on file names are controlled by the option --check-subdirs=value.
+This defaults to 'default', which runs the checks only if checking a tarball: the default can be overridden by specifying the value as 'yes' or 'no'.
+Further, the check on the src directory is only run if the package does not contain a configure script (which corresponds to the value 'yes-maybe') and there is no src/Makefile or src/Makefile.in.